Stable cohomology of congruence subgroups: Stability considerations

 \section{Stability considerations}

 We will say that a cohomological statement about $\GL(V)$ or $\SL(V)$ holds ``in a stable range of degrees'' if it holds in a range of cohomological degrees tending to infinity with $\dim(V)$.
-For homological stability we will use the framework of Putman--Sam \cite{PS}.
+For homological stability we will use the work of van der Kallen \cite{vanderkallen}.